Speaking clearly and listening carefully

 The Red Report is our twice-yearly round-up of progress and a look ahead to the exciting next steps on its journey to revolutionise customer service between London, the East Midlands, Yorkshire, North East England and Scotland.

-Click here to read the latest version of The Red Report – or watch what we’re up to with our film version here.
+Click here to read the latest version of The Red Report (PDF, 13MB) – or watch what we’re up to with our film version here.